little-bear-labs/ipfs-chromium/BUILDING.md

     - Make any upgrades/installations mentioned in the "Setting up Windows" section mentioned in the doc that you don't already have.
     - Note: building on Windows is untested
 * `cmake --build /an/ipfs-chromium/build/dir --target chrome_browser`
-  - This will also take much, much longer than you're used to.
-(TODO - time these things for a ballpark figure)
+  - This will also take much longer than you're used to.
+* At this point you should be able to run the binary.
+If you used the above command it could be found at: /an/ipfs-chromium/build/dir/chromium/src/out/Debug/chrome
+* To put a bow on it, you could `ninja package`. - Note, this may not work properly on Windows

 *NOTE* - anwhere in this document you see `cmake --build`, feel free to replace that with a call to your chosen underlying build system.
 For example, `cmake --build X Y` could become `make -C X Y`